-On the Diagnostics page, you can check the network connections, view and save the router system log, configure network traffic capture, enable debugging mode, and view a list of active connections with the ports used.
+On the 'Diagnostics' page of the web interface, you can check the network connections, view and save the router system log, configure network traffic capture, enable the debug mode, and view a list of active connections with the ports used.

-1. In the 'Network connection test' section, you can test the connection directly from your Keenetic using the ping and traceroute network utilities.
-In the 'Host address' field, specify the IP address or domain name of the host which you want to test and click the 'Start the test' button.
+In the 'Network connection test' section, you can test the connection to the Internet directly from your Keenetic using the ping and traceroute network utilities.
+In the 'Host address' field, specify the host's IP address or domain name you want to test and click the 'Start the test' button.
 Click 'Show settings' to configure more settings.

-3. In the 'Debug Mode' section, you can enable advanced diagnostics, which includes detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.
+In the 'Debug' section, you can enable advanced diagnostics, including detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.

-If the service engineer has asked you to enable debug mode, follow the steps below.
-Click the 'Enable debug mode' button.
+Follow the steps below if the service engineer has asked you to enable debug mode.
+Click the 'Restart system in debug mode' button.

 NOTE: Important!
 After enabling or disabling debugging, the current connections will be forcibly re-established.

-Thus, if the purpose of enabling the debug mode is to see the reasons for the interruption of the connection to the ISP, you should wait for the issue to happen after the initial planned reconnection.
+Thus, if enabling the debug mode is to see the reasons for the interruption of the connection to the ISP, you should wait for the issue to happen after the initially planned reconnection.

 After the debug mode is enabled, the message about the date and time of debugging start will appear.

-After that the self-test.txt file with all necessary debugging information will be automatically downloaded to the computer.
-The self-test.txt diagnostic file contains not only diagnostic information, but also data from the log file and configuration file.
-The resulting online diagnostics file can be sent to our technical support team for troubleshooting purposes.
+After that, the self-test.txt file with all necessary debugging information will be automatically downloaded to the computer.
+The self-test.txt diagnostic file contains diagnostic information and data from the log file and configuration file.
+The resulting self-test file can be sent to our technical support team for troubleshooting purposes.